Online Scares and How to Stay Safe From ThemTom Hart

 How to protect yourself from online scams

-Never click on a link in an email unless you are absolutely sure it is legitimate, and even then, be careful.
+Be Wary of Clicking a Link in an Email: Never click on a link in an email unless you are absolutely sure it is legitimate.
 If in doubt go directly to the source.
 For example, if the sender claims to bank, go to your browser and type your banks web address directly into the browser bar.
 Or verify the old fashioned way by picking up the phone and calling.
 Here’s some more ideas on how to protect yourself from email phishing scams.

 Don’t Reuse Passwords and Setup a Good Password Security System: We keep saying it again and again.
 Simple passwords anyone can guess.
 When one system gets cracked bad actors will often try the same passwords on other sites.
 We’ve written an article on password security.